Wouldn't it be nice to schedule a redeployment of your updated web-app during off-peak hours AUTOMATICALLY?

 Confirmation email

-at> /root/deploy.sh TaskRequest /home/philip/TaskRequest.war | mail -s "Webapp deployment" jo.blo@gmail.com
+/root/deploy.sh TaskRequest /home/philip/TaskRequest.war | mail -s "Webapp deployment" jo.blo@gmail.com

 CTRL-D